rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2b-tekton.md

 2. Open the `nordmart-apps-gitops-config` and navigate to `01-<TENANT_NAME> > 00-argocd-apps > 01-dev`

-3. Add the following argocd application and commit the changes.
+3. Add the following ArgoCD application and commit the changes.
 ```
     apiVersion: argoproj.io/v1alpha1
     kind: Application